 On January 13, the surviving POWs boarded another “Hell Ship” the Brazil Maru.
 On the ship, the POWs found they had more room and were actually issued life jackets.
 The ship sailed for Japan on January 14 as part of a convoy.
 During this part of the trip, as many as 50 POWs died each day.
 The ship towed one or two other ships that had mechanical difficulties.
 Of the original 1619 POWs who boarded the Oryoku Maru, only 459 had survived the trip.

 Pvt.
-Robert G. Gill’s ashes were interred in the family’s plot in Section P, Lot 136, in Saint Clair Cemetery, Greensburg, Pennsylvania.
+Robert G. Gill’s remains were interred in the family’s plot in Section P, Lot 136, in Saint Clair Cemetery, Greensburg, Pennsylvania, on May 15, 1949.
+He was buried next to his father who died on February 16, 1949.